Army will stand up to all external and internal threats, asserts Vice Chief of staff | Law-Order

 - India

-Adversaries with 'hegemonic' designs try altering status quo under false pretexts, but the Indian Army must and will stand up to all external and internal threats, Vice Chief of the Army Staff, Lt General Chandi Prasad Mohanty said on Saturday.
+Adversaries with 'hegemonic' designs try to alter the status quo under false pretexts, but the Indian Army must and will stand up to all external and internal threats, Vice Chief of the Army Staff, Lt General Chandi Prasad Mohanty said on Saturday.

 After reviewing a passing out parade at the Officers Training Academy (OTA) here, Lt Gen Mohanty also hailed the ''increasingly significant role'' of women officers in the Indian Army and said they have proved their mettle despite the ''trying nature'' of the profession.

-These multi-domain security challenges must be overcome in order to achieve peace, prosperity and growth.
+These multi-domain security challenges must be overcome to achieve peace, prosperity, and growth.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)